cython/cython/docs/src/userguide/language_basics.rst

             from libc.stdint cimport uint8_t

+Pointer types are constructed as in C when using Cython syntax, by appending a ``*`` to the base type they point to, e.g. ``int**`` for a pointer to a pointer to a C int.
+In Pure python mode, simple pointer types use a naming scheme with "p"s instead, separated from the type name with an underscore, e.g. ``cython.pp_int`` for a pointer to a pointer to a C int.
+Further pointer types can be constructed with the ``cython.pointer()`` function, e.g. ``cython.pointer(cython.int)``.

 Arrays use the normal C array syntax, e.g. ``int[10]``, and the size must be known at compile time for stack allocated arrays.
 Cython doesn't support variable length arrays from C99.